llm4sr/LLM4ISR/README.md

 LLM4ISR is a  simple yet effective paradigm for intent-aware session recommendaton motivated by the advanced reasoning capability of large language models (LLMs).
-Specifically, we first create an initial prompt to instruct LLMs to predict the next interacted item by inferring varying user intents reflected in a session.
-Then, an effective optimization mechanism is proposed to automatically op- timize prompts with an iterative self-reflection.
-Finally, it efficiently selects the optimal prompt by leveraging the robust generalizability of LLMs across diverse domains.
+Specifically, we first create an initial prompt to instruct LLMs to predict the next items by inferring varying user intents reflected in a session.
+Then, we propose an effective optimization mechanism to automatically optimize prompts with an iterative self-reflection.
+Finally, we leverage the robust generalizability of LLMs across diverse domains to selects the optimal prompt.

 ## Installtion
 Install all dependencies via: